xtaran/dist-detect/PITCHME.md

   as common in academia, data-centers with a lot of internet-facing, rented servers/racks, etc.

-* Find old, not yet streamlined/automated/documented deployments.
+* Find old, not yet streamlined / automated / documented deployments.

 ### Focus on Low Hanging Fruits